Do I need to make a reservation and/or pay to come to Open House?

 Can I stay on-site during my Workshop?

 Yes.
-We have camping style accommodation at no additional cost.
+We have camping style accommodation at no additional cost for most of our workshops (no camping is available during the One Day Intro to Superadobe) .
 You can either bring a tent or stay in our emergency shelter village.
 Anyone wishing to stay in these structures must understand they are not weather proof and plan accordingly by bringing weather appropriate materials needed for comfort.
 We do not provide bedding, mats or any other camping equipment.
 There is no electricity i the domes but the main house on-site has electricity as well as a full kitchen and bathroom with shower.
 There is also wireless internet available.

 I don't have any building experience.
 Can I apply for a long term apprenticeship?